1999–2000 Kentucky Wildcats men's basketball team

 The 1999–2000 Kentucky Wildcats men's basketball team represented University of Kentucky in the 1999–2000 NCAA Division I men's basketball season.
 The head coach was Tubby Smith and the team finished the season with an overall record of 23–10.
+In the 2000 NCAA Tournament Kentucky was invited as a #5 seed.
+After an opening round win vs St. Bonaventure, the Wildcats were bounced in the second round by Syracuse 52–50.